Mashey/gitlab-meltano/README.md

 TAP_ZOOM_JWT="<JWT KEY>"
 ```

-If testing in a local environment, the easiest way to set these environment variables is to make a `.env` file with the necessary credentials in the root directory.
+The easiest way to set these environment variables is to make a `.env` file with the necessary credentials in the root directory.

+When running in production, you can just set your production environment variables or

 ---

 ### Scheduling
 Scheduling is handled with built-in [Airflow](https://airflow.apache.org/).
 To run the scheduler, run the following command
 ```
-docker run -v $(pwd):/projects -w /projects meltano/meltano invoke airflow scheduler
+meltano invoke airflow scheduler
 ```